Have you ever felt like you have a recurring theme in your life? Something that keeps showing up over and over again?

 Change is growth.
 It is living life.
 It is about recognizing and being conscious of what the journey is teaching us about ourselves.
 Becoming conscious, becoming self aware.
 It is recognizing the elephant is in the room.
 Is it being self destructive and needing to be addressed?
 Or is it just sitting there waiting to be called into action?

-This photo so clearly explains why other people don’t get the transformations that we are being called to make in our lives.
+This photo so clearly explains why other people don’t get the transformations that you are being called to make in your life.
 There are two different levels of perception here.
 And each person can only see their own level of perception.
 Both are true.
 I can explain what I see with twenty thousand words, and if your level of perception is contained in the world she is pulling away, dark depressing and dreary, you will never see the sunshine that I do.

-The better we know ourselves the better we can embrace change.
-Self knowledge is vital, because our subconscious minds run these programs behind the scenes.
-They like things exactly the way they are.
-They will try to keep us in our comfort zone.
-We need to let go of the old programs.
+The better you know yourself the better you can embrace change.
+Self knowledge is vital, because your subconscious minds run these programs behind the scenes.
+Your subconscious like things exactly the way they are.
+It will try to keep you in your comfort zone.
+You need to let go of the old programs.

-Most of the fears that we have are fears of the unknown.
-Those fears are negative programing.
-They will keep you stuck in the shadows, in the dark.
-They keep us from perceiving what else is possible.
+Most of the fears that you have, are fears of the unknown.
+Those fears feature negative programing.
+This programming will keep you stuck in the shadows, in the dark.
+It will keep you from perceiving what else is possible.
 I know that for myself when I have a medical issue, waiting for test results is the worst.
-My mind goes crazy thinking of all of the worst case scenarios.
+My mind goes crazy thinking of all of the possible worst case scenarios.
 I am definitely in a dark place with wild imagining of brain tumors, cancer, a failing organ, and so on.